Bornean rhinoceros: Physical descriptions

 The Bornean rhinoceros is markedly smaller than the other two subspecies, making it the smallest of the extant rhinos.
-The weight of an adult individual ranges from 600–950 kg, the height from 1–1.5 m and the bodylength from 2–3 m.
+The weight of an adult individual ranges from 600–950 kg, the height from 1–1.5 m, and the body length from 2–3 m.
 The Bornean rhinoceros has the darkest skin of the Sumatran rhinos, and the fur of calves is much denser, but it becomes darker and more sparse as the animal matures.
 The head size is also relatively smaller.
 The rhinoceros has fringed ears and wrinkles around its eyes.
-Like the black rhinoceros it has a prehensile lip.
+Like the black rhinoceros, it has a prehensile lip.
 The difference from the Western Sumatran rhinoceros is mainly genetic.

 Habitat and distribution

+Today, all subspecies of Sumatran rhinoceros, including the Bornean rhinoceros, live in hot, humid closed canopy rainforest.
+However, as a species which existed during the Pleistocene, it is likely that this was not the habitat in which they evolved.

-Bornean rhinos used to range all over Borneo, but their range has been severely reduced.
-Previously, the entire known wild population lived in Sabah, mostly in the Tabin Wildlife Reserve.
-However, this population is now believed to be extinct.
-A recently captured specimen and video evidence from camera traps have confirmed their continued presence in East Kalimantan, now believed to hold the entire wild population.
+Bornean rhinos used to inhabit most of Borneo, but their range has been severely reduced.
+Previously, the sole wild population was thought to be confined to Sabah, mostly in the Tabin Wildlife Reserve.
+That population is now believed to be extinct.
+Researchers were surprised to discover another surviving population in East Kalimantan, beginning with video evidence and footprints in 2013 followed by a live specimen found in 2016.
 Reports of animals surviving in Sarawak are unconfirmed.

-Today, the Bornean rhinoceros, like the Sumatran rhino, lives in hot, humid closed canopy rainforest.
-However, being a species which existed before the end of the Pleistocene, it is likely that this was not the habitat in which they evolved.

 Behavior and ecology

-The Bornean rhinoceros, like most rhinos, is a solitary animal that lives in dense rainforest and swamps.
-It usually feeds at dusk and bathes in mud during the day.
+The Bornean rhinoceros, like most rhinos, is a solitary animal.
+It lives in dense rainforest and swamps, usually feeding at dusk and bathing in mud during the day.
 The animals eat around 50 kg of plant matter per day.
 Rare minerals are gained from salt licks.
 These animals are very good swimmers and can maneuver well on steep slopes.
-They mark their territory with scrapings, bent saplings and scent marks.
+They mark their territory with scrapings, bent saplings, and scent marks.
 The Bornean subspecies may also be more of a browser than most Asian rhinos.

 In April 2007, it was announced that a camera trap in Sabah had captured footage of a Bornean rhinoceros eating and investigating the equipment.
 This was the first footage showing the elusive rhino's natural behavior in the wild.